sylefeb/Silice/learn-silice/Documentation.md

     // ..
 ```

-Note than the algorithm is now using a generic interface, it does not
+Note than the algorithm is now using a named interface, it does not
 know in advance the width of the signals in the interface.
 This is
 determined at binding time, when a group is bound to the interface.
 Interfaces can be bound to other interfaces, the information is